Code-Institute-Submissions/lotus-yoga-ms1/README.md

 9. [Balsamiq:](www.balsamiq.com)
 o	Balsamiq was used to create the wireframes during the design process

+## Deployment
+1. Log in to your GitHub account
+2. Select repository that you would like to Deploy
+3. Go to Settings icon the (top right of the page)
+4. Scroll down to the GitHub Pages section
+5. Select "Master Branch" in the dropdown
+6. Your project will be deployed and you will get your URL https://dovi-k.github.io/lotus-yoga-ms1/

 ## Further Testing
 *	The Website was tested on Google Chrome and Internet Explorer I did available option to test it on Safari.
 *	The website was viewed on a variety of devices such as Desktop, Laptop and Samsung S8.